cryxy/webcam-archive/README.md

 # webcam-archive
-collect and browser images from your survaillance webcam
+collect and browse images from your survaillance webcam